The Ultimate In Birding Tours

 Accommodation & Road Transport: The hotels and guesthouses are of a good or medium standard, though the guesthouse at Nonggang is simple but clean and comfortable.
 Road transport is by small coach, minibus/passenger van or cars.
 Roads are generally of good quality.

-Walking: The walking effort during our China in Winter tour is mostly easy, occasionally moderate (in Hainan there are a lot of wooden steps on the boardwalks at Jianfengling).
+Walking: The walking effort during our China in Winter birding tour is mostly easy, occasionally moderate.

 Climate: Generally cool to cold in the north, cool to warm in the south, with sunny spells interspersed with overcast conditions.
 Some rain is likely and it could even snow in the north.

-Bird Photography: Opportunities during much of our China in Winter tour are quite good or good.
+Bird Photography: Opportunities during much of our China in Winter birding tour are good or very good.

 TOUR HIGHLIGHTS